ravid7/KDE-Shell/README.md

 + Select Image, Video, Audio Context inside Context Menus.

-+ That's it, make sure you are connected to your device, click on any image, gif, video.
++ That's it, make sure you are connected (either via KDEconnect or ADB) to your device, right click on any image, gif, video adn select the desired action.